drv-agwl/ViViT-pytorch/README.md

 ## Notes:
 * Currently the implementation only includes Model-3.
-* For Model-2, refer to [@rishikksh20]: https://github.com/rishikksh20/ViViT-pytorch
+* For Model-2, refer to the repo: https://github.com/rishikksh20/ViViT-pytorch by [@rishikksh20](https://github.com/rishikksh20):

 ## Usage